-Initial results look promising, even in people with peanut, egg and milk allergies.
-But more research needs to be done to ensure that this treatment is safe.
+Results look promising, even in people with peanut, egg and milk allergies.

 Early exposure.
 In the past, it's been generally recommended that children avoid allergenic foods to reduce the likelihood of developing allergies.
 But in a recent study, high-risk infants — such as those with atopic dermatitis or egg allergy or both — were selected to either ingest or avoid peanut products from 4 to 11 months of age until 5 years of age.

-Researchers found that high-risk children who regularly consumed peanut protein, such as peanut butter or peanut-flavored snacks, were 70 to 86 percent less likely to develop a peanut allergy.
-These findings may impact food allergy guidelines in the future.
+Researchers found that high-risk children who regularly consumed peanut protein, such as peanut butter or peanut-flavored snacks, were 70% to 86% less likely to develop a peanut allergy.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.